riggja/musical-nugget/SPECIFICATIONS.md

 __Timelines__

 * 3/1: Displaying Title Screen / Ability to Navigate between Screens
+    * Jason will work on sound and art
+    * Matthew will work on screen transitions
 * 3/5: Working Prototype
+    * Cameron will work on AI
+    * Matthew will work on physics for the ball
+    * Jason will work on art and help with testing
 * 3/10: Powerups / Unnecessarily Lucrative Addons
+    * at this point the basic game should be done
+    * All of us will work on the addition of extra addons